Want to know the secret to really delicious, soft gluten free bread? A loaf of gluten free bread that is full of flavour and slices well?

--Buckwheat flour is great at catching a sourdough starter, so I usually begin my starter with at least some buckwheat.
+- Buckwheat flour is great at catching a sourdough starter.
+Using straight buckwheat, it only takes about 2 days to get a good vigorous starter.
 However you will still be able to make a good starter with rice, oat flour, millet, sorghum or teff, it will just take up to 5 days.

--Most of my recipes require 2 cups of starter, so use at least 1.5 cups of flour and 1.5 cups of water if you are following one of my recipes.
+- Most of my recipes start with 2 cups of active sourdough starter, so use at least 1.5 cups of flour and 1.5 cups of water if you are following one of my bread recipes.

--I recommend using my gluten free bread flour mix for all your gluten free breads, however, don’t use it for your starter.
-You just want to use whole grain flours for your starter.
+- I recommend using my gluten free bread flour mix for all your gluten free breads, however, don’t use it for your starter.
+You just want to use wholegrain flour or white rice flour for your starter.

 - I only make bread about once a month, so I usually just start my gluten free starter from scratch every time.
 It only takes me a few days to catch a vigorous starter.

 - If you are baking bread regularly, you may want to keep your sourdough starter going.
 If you keep your starter out on the counter then it will need a daily feeding.
-Feed it half of it’s volume in water and flour.
-Eg. If you have 1 cup of starter, then you will need to feed it 1/2 cup of water and 1/2 cup of flour daily.
+Feed it half of its volume in water and flour.
+For example: if you have 1 cup of starter, then you will need to feed it 1/2 cup of water and 1/2 cup of flour daily.

-- If you store your starter in the refrigerator then it will need feeding every 5 days to keep bubbling happily.
+- If you store your starter in the refrigerator then it will need feeding every 5 days.

 Fun Sourdough Facts:

-- The flavour and properties of your sourdough are based on the local strains of yeast and bacteria.
+- The flavour and properties of your sourdough starter are based on the local strains of yeast and bacteria.
 This variability in yeast influences the flavour and leavening time, which is why every region of the world will produce a very different type of bread.
 Some areas have famous strains (Montreal, San Francisco) but most regions should be able to make a decent sourdough starter.
 However, poor air quality might result in a bad tasting, or under active culture.
 If you have a hepa air filter in your home then it might be difficult to catch a sourdough culture.
 In that case, I recommend making a quick sourdough starter.

 - It only takes about 24 hours for a store-bought culture to be taken over by local yeast and bacteria, so that is not a good solution for poor air-quality.
 However, buying a sourdough culture is a good way to avoid taking 5 days to achieve an active culture.

 - Gluten free sourdough culture has the tendency to get a pink or blue hue based on yeasts and molds in your home.
 While it’s not a good thing… it’s not bad unless it smells bad.
 The colour should go away as your starter becomes more active.
 Don’t use a bad smelling or moldy starter… if it’s gone bad, then you have to throw it away and start over.